dataning/Ning_work2/content/people/_index.md

 header:
   caption: ""
   image: ""
-title: Data Science Interns & Students I have supervised or led
+title: Students or interns that I have supervised or led in data science projects
 view: 4
 ---